Tartu County

 Tartu County (Tartu maakond or Tartumaa) is one of 15 counties of Estonia.

-It is located in eastern Estonia bordering Põlva County, Valga County, Viljandi County and Jõgeva County.
+It is located in eastern Estonia, and it borders Põlva County, Valga County, Viljandi County, and Jõgeva County.

 The area of Tartu County is 2,992.74 km2, which covers 6.9% of the territory of Estonia.
 In 2022 Tartu County had a population of 157,758 – constituting 11.9% of the total population in Estonia.
 The city of Tartu is the centre of the county located at a distance of 186 km from Tallinn.
 Tartu County is divided into 8 local governments – 1 urban and 7 rural municipalities.

 Geography

-Tartu County lies in South Estonia, between Lake Võrtsjärv and Lake Peipsi.
-Estonia's only navigable river, River Emajõgi (100 km long), flows through the county, connecting Lake Peipsi and Lake Võrtsjärv.
+Tartu County lies in South Estonia, between Lake Võrtsjärv and Lake Peipus.
+Estonia's only navigable river, the Emajõgi (100 km long), flows through the county, connecting Lake Peipus and Lake Võrtsjärv.
 Wavy plains are typical landscapes of Tartu County.
-One third of the county is covered with forests, a third is cultivated.
+One-third of the county is covered with forests, and a third is cultivated.
 A quarter is made up of wetlands at the headwaters and lower course of the Emajõgi.
 In the northern part of the county, there are drumlin fields with lakes between them.
-Nature reserves, such as Pähklisaar Nature Reserve, Emajõe Suursoo and Alam-Pedja take up about 10% of the county's territory.
+Nature reserves, such as Pähklisaar Nature Reserve, Emajõe Suursoo, and Alam-Pedja, take up about 10% of the county's territory.